 Highlights include Reid’s 8.5 meter long bronze masterpiece Mythic Messengers and a full scale totem pole featuring Wasgo the Haida seawolf.

-Outside we move ahead a bit in Vancouver’s history to:
+Just 30 seconds up the street we move ahead a bit in Vancouver’s history to:

 This luxury Châteauesque hotel was Vancouver’s tallest building for over 30 years – and is arguably the city’s fanciest hotel to this day.

 The light green copper pitched roof is emblematic of the prosperity brought west to British Columbia by the Canadian Grand Railway.
 Famous past guests include Queen Elizabeth II and Winston Churchill.

 You should go into the lobby and stand under its great chandelier.

 It’s said that here is the exact city center – so imagine that the original 1888 incarnation of the hotel used to be considered a ‘foolish location’ due to its location between two forests!